10 Easy Baby Food Recipes: Homemade & HealthyThis post may contain affiliate links. Please read my disclosure.

 Once your baby has developed a taste for green and orange veggies, it’s time for a real treat — pears!
 Not only do pears taste great, but they’re also full of nutrients like fiber and Vitamin C, which help to prevent constipation and promote a healthy immune system, respectively.

 Pears are also fantastic for mixing with other foods that your baby might not be so keen on, such as green beans.
 We get through a lot of pear puree in my house (it’s great mixed with oatmeal!), so I always make this in bulk.

 Poor prunes — so unloved and misunderstood!
 If you find yourself walking past the prunes at the grocery store without a second thought, consider this: prunes are a fantastic food for babies!
 Quite simply, prunes are dried plums, and they’re full of antioxidants.
 And just as their reputation suggests, they really do “keep things moving” so that your baby doesn’t become constipated.
-I found that Layla was more interested in prunes when I mixed them with Fuji apples.
-This apple & prune puree is also great with yogurt, oatmeal, or combined with green vegetables to give them a little natural sweetness.
+My kids were more interested in prunes when I mixed them with apples.
+This prune and apple puree is also great with yogurt, oatmeal, or combined with green vegetables to give them a little natural sweetness.

 You’ll be hard-pressed to find a more nutritionally-dense puree than this mixture of broccoli, spinach, and cauliflower, which is full of vitamins and minerals, including iron.
 This puree also contains loads of phytonutrients, which are known to have anti-cancer properties.